kamac/AskXML/README.md

 #### Node hierarchy

-If you want to find nodes that are children of another node by name, you can do it like that:
+If you want to find nodes that are children of another node by name:

 ```xml